alexmoed/MasterClass/README.md

 - rotation: Rotation around the vertical axis
 - dx,dy,dz: Dimensions of the bounding box

-The script includes extensive error handling and visualization options to help debug potential orientation issues.
-It also provides mechanisms to adjust beam settings and temperature to optimize detection quality based on your specific scene.
-The implementation allows for multiple sequences to be processed, generating additional predictions that can capture objects missed in initial passes.

 Key features of the first script:
 - Utilizes undocumented parameters discovered during research to improve detection quality
 - Includes visualization tools to confirm correct bounding box placement
-- Implements custom prompt engineering to target specific object types
-- Provides detailed console output during processing for monitoring model confidence
-- Supports batch processing of multiple point clouds

 ### 2. Export_Classified_pointcloud_SpatialLM.ipynb
 **Run this script SECOND**